 Yes, probably – even though they’re a bit rubbish

-Should you create a LinkedIn company page?
-If you do, should you post from your LinkedIn company page or from your own personal feed?
+Should you create a LinkedIn Page (formerly known as a company page)?
+If you do, should you post from your company page or from your own personal feed?

 These are common questions from my LinkedIn connections and Espresso ☕️ subscribers.

 LinkedIn company pages have limited value.
 Yes, you should have one – but do almost all of your posting from your personal feed.

 - What is the value of creating a LinkedIn company page?

 - How to create a LinkedIn company page

 - Should I post on my LinkedIn company page or my own personal feed?